arcapix/gpfsapi-examples/README.md

 project_creation_templates.ini	- Config file for Project_creation.py

 Readme.md			            - This file

+size_histogram					- Build a histogram of file sizes and print the result in tabular form
+									If matplotlib is available, a plot can also be generated.

 snapshot_creation.py		    - A Snapshot creation tool that allows you to create a Snapshot of all
 									Independent Filesets in a Pool and sends an email notification